-The Fossil Cliffs hike is a 4.5km, grade 2 trail located in the Maria Island National Park, Tasmania.
+Fossil Cliffs is a 4.5km, grade 2 Circuit hike located in Maria Island National Park Tasmania.
 The hike should take approximately 2hrs to complete.

 This walk is in the Maria Island National Park and can be enjoyed as part of a day or overnight visit to the island.

 Along the way to Fossil Cliffs you will pass many reminders of the rich cultural heritage of Maria Island.

 This large building was erected as a store for agricultural produce from the nearby farm, about the site of the present airstrip.
 There are two features unusual in a convict building: it was not white-washed internally, and it boasts a triple diamond pattern high on the external wall facing the Cemetery.

 During the 1920s it became a machine repair and carpenter’s shop for the cement company’s railway system.